 Last fall, Apple only announced one new Apple Watch — the Series 7 — but things are poised to get a lot more exciting this time around.
-That's because, according to Bloomberg's Mark Gurman's Power On newsletter, the Cupertino giant is set to release three new Apple Watch models this September.
+That's because, according to Bloomberg's Mark Gurman's Power On newsletter, the Cupertino giant is set to release three new Apple Watch models on September 7 (the official date of Apple's next big event).

 The three rumored Apple Watch models are: